-Academic Workload Allocation
+Academic Workload

-Academic Workload Allocation shall take account of the following factors/principles and will generally be set having regard to the parameters set out in the Table below, recognising that those proportions may vary by agreement between the manager and the staff member.
+Allocation shall take account of the following factors/principles and will generally be set having regard to the parameters set out in the Table below, recognising that those proportions may vary by agreement between the manager and the staff member.
 These are guidelines only and it is for the manager and staff member to discuss the appropriate percentage variation of any one factor within the role taking account of the staff member's job description and other factors pertinent to the role and workload allocation.

 For academic staff, the mix of research, teaching and academic citizenship may vary between and across schools/institutes/Colleges and for individual academic staff, recognising that a wide variety of proportions of these academic duties may be agreed and changed from time to time over the course of a career.
-The percentages are based around a notional annual number of hours being 1725.
+The percentages are based around a notional annual number of hours being 1687.5.
+This reflects the realities and practicalities of staff needed to take sick leave or their full year's entitlement to annual holidays.
 This figure is used for administrative ease in allocating workload recognizing the flexible nature of academic work and the flexibility of managing workload on an individual basis.
 The maximum and minimums are guideline percentages only and may vary following individual discussion.